Setting up network policies for a Sophos XG controller

 - Go to System > Backup & firmware.
 Download a local backup.
 Then go to System > Device > Reset to factory defaults.

-- After reset, set the admin password and update firmware to a recent SFOS supported by your AP series.
+- After the reset, set the admin password and update the firmware to a recent SFOS version supported by the AP series.

 Create the management plane